Logo

 We consulted with a wide range of people and organisations during the scoping and design phase of setting up the Fairness Foundation (in addition to the people listed above on our board and editorial board, and in our expert contributors network).

-The inclusion of people on the list below does not necessarily mean that they or their organisation endorse our strategy, views or activities.
+The inclusion of people on this list does not necessarily mean that they or their organisation endorse our strategy, views or activities.